 State and local officials say water theft is a long running-issue, but the intensifying drought has driven the thefts to record levels as reservoirs dry up and bandits make off with stolen water, often to cultivate the growth of illegal marijuana crops.

 “Water stealing has never been more severe,” said John Nores, former head of the California Department of Fish and Wildlife Marijuana Enforcement Team.
 The agency has been fighting the thefts for years, usually in rural areas of the parched state, that have been “devastating” communities, he said.

-More than 12 billion gallons of water are estimated to have been stolen across the state since 2013, impacting legitimate farming operations, drinking water sources, Native American tribes and small communities, Nores said.
+At least 1.8 billion gallons of water are estimated to have been stolen across the state since 2013, impacting legitimate farming operations, drinking water sources, Native American tribes and small communities, Nores said.

 Officials say the thieves are getting their hands on water by breaking into secure water stations, drilling into water lines, tapping into fire hydrants and using violence and threats against farmers, making off with truckloads of water for their crops under cover of darkness.

 The issue has become so severe that some communities have been forced to place locks on fire hydrants or remove them altogether.

 “The amount of water that is being stolen to water those (marijuana) plants has a huge impact on our local aquifers,” Siskiyou County Sheriff Jeremiah LaRue told CNN.
 His rural county in the northernmost part of the state is one of the hardest hit by thieves, where many residents rely on well water.

 Yvonne West, director of the State Water Resources Control Board’s Office of Enforcement, told CNN that the board has recently received an “uptick in complaints” of stolen water.
 It is a “local problem” in smaller communities, West said.